10 Common Models in Machine Learning

 As we go along in this chapter, we’ll see most of this in action.
 So let’s get to it!

-For our demonstration here, we’ll and use the heart disease dataset.
-This is popular ML binary classification problem, where we want to predict whether a patient has heart disease, given information such as age, sex, resting heart rate etc (@#sec-dd-hear-failure).
+For our demonstration here, we’ll use the heart disease dataset.
+This is a popular ML binary classification problem, where we want to predict whether a patient has heart disease, given information such as age, sex, resting heart rate etc (Section C.3).

-There are two forms of the data - one which is mostly in raw form, and one that is purely numeric, where the categorical features are dummy coded and where numeric variables have been standardized (Section 9.2).
-The purely numeric version will allow us to forgo any additional data processing for some model/package implementations.
-We have also dropped the handful of rows with missing values.
-This form of the data will allow us to use any model and make direct comparisons later.
+There are two forms of the data that we’ll use - one which is mostly in raw form, and one that is purely numeric, where the categorical features are dummy coded and where numeric variables have been standardized (Section 13.2).
+The purely numeric version will allow us to forgo any additional data processing for some model/package implementations (like penalized regression).
+We have also dropped the handful of rows with missing values, even though some techniques, like tree-based models, naturally handle missing values.
+This form of the data will allow us to use any model and make direct comparisons among them later.

 import pandas as pd